angelloghernan/pacman/README.md

 For example, in Chromium, the "High Score"/"Player One" text appears in the wrong place, which was not the case when this project was first created.
 This is an issue related to Phaser.

-The display works correctly in Safari.
+The display works correctly in the latest version of Safari.

 ## Screenshots